gronget/ML_Regression/README.md

 # Predicting the Sale Price of Bulldozers using Machine Learning

-In this notebook, we're going to go through an example of a machine learning project (End to end Project) with the goal of predicting the sale price of bulldozers.
+In this notebook, we will be going through an example of a machine learning project (End to end Project) with the goal of predicting the sale price of bulldozers.

 Since we're trying to predict a number, this kind of problem is known as a regression problem.